Allied Irish Bank Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Allied Irish Bank offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Allied Irish Bank and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-My research online suggests that banks and building societies mostly view contractors as high risk applicants; so require 3 years’ accounts to substantiate mortgage affordability.
-In my case as a media contractor, this evidence is unlikely to paint an accurate picture of my income potential.
-Will a contractor-focused IFAs persuade lenders such as Allied Irish Bank to offer funds on the more realistic basis of my contracted rate.
+I am lead to believe that banks and building societies mostly view contractors as high risk applicants; so require 3 years’ accounts to substantiate mortgage affordability.
+In my case as an IT contractor, this evidence is unlikely to paint an accurate picture of my income potential.
+Will a contractor-focused mortgage broker persuade lenders such as Allied Irish Bank to offer funds on the more realistic basis of my contracted rate.

 The above information covers to properties in England and Wales.